Download the print version (version 4.0)

 - the CDR data, or any other CDR data from which it was directly or indirectly derived, was disclosed to the person under the consumer data rules, and

 - the person is neither a data holder, nor a designated gateway, for the first mentioned CDR data.
-See s 56EK of the Competition and Consumer Act.
+See Competition and Consumer Act, section 56AK.

 Specifically, a data holder who is also an APP entity must continue to take reasonable steps to correct CDR data that is personal information where it is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purpose for which it is held under APP 13.

-Note that data derived from CDR data collected by an accredited data recipient continues to be ‘CDR data’: see s 56AI of the Competition and Consumer Act.
+Note that data derived from CDR data collected by an accredited data recipient continues to be ‘CDR data’: see Competition and Consumer Act, section 56AI.

-Data derived from CDR data continues to be ‘CDR data’: see s 56AI of the Competition and Consumer Act.
+Data derived from CDR data continues to be ‘CDR data’: see Competition and Consumer Act, section 56AI.

-Such an assessment will likely be ‘materially enhanced information’ under section 10 of the Consumer Data Right (Authorised Deposit-Taking Institutions) Designation 2019 and therefore not ‘required consumer data’ under the CDR Rules.
+Such an assessment will likely be ‘materially enhanced information’ under section 10 of the Consumer Data Right (Authorised Deposit-Taking Institutions) Designation 2019, or section 11 of the Consumer Data Right (Energy Sector) Designation 2020, and therefore not ‘required consumer data’ under the CDR Rules.